platformsh/platformsh-docs/docs/src/languages/php/ini.md

     This is the number of megabytes available for the OPcache.
 Large applications with many files may want to increase this value.
 * `opcache.validate_timestamps=On`

-    The OPcache will check for updated files on disk.
+    The OPcache checks for updated files on disk.
     This is necessary to support applications that generate compiled PHP code from user configuration.
-If you are certain your application does not do so then you can disable this setting for a small performance boost.
+    If you are certain your application doesn't do so, then you can disable this setting for a small performance boost.

 {{< note theme="warning" >}}
-We do not limit what you can put in your `php.ini` file, but many settings can break your application.
+You aren't limited in what you can put in your `php.ini` file, but many settings can break your application.
 This is a facility for advanced users.
 {{< /note >}}